Pumpkin Scissors

-Pumpkin Scissors (パンプキン·シザーズ, Panpukin Shizāzu) is a Japanese manga series written and illustrated by Ryotaro Iwanaga.
+Pumpkin Scissors (パンプキン・シザーズ, Panpukin Shizāzu) is a Japanese manga series written and illustrated by Ryotaro Iwanaga.
 The series follows Second Lieutenant Alice L. Malvin, the leader of the Pumpkin Scissors, as she and her platoon go on missions to provide war relief to the public after the Royal Empire signed an armistice against the Republic of Frost.

 The series started in Kodansha's shōnen manga magazine Magazine Great in 2002 and moved to Monthly Shōnen Magazine in 2006.
 Its chapters have been collected in 24 tankōbon volumes.
 In North America, the manga was published for English release by Del Rey, publishing five volumes before ceasing operations in 2010.
 It was later licensed by Kodansha USA for a digital release.

 A 24-episode television series adaptation, produced by Gonzo and AIC, was broadcast from October 2006 to March 2007.
 It was first licensed in North America by ADV Films, and later transferred to Funimation.

 Plot

-Set in a region strongly resembling Western Europe, where technology is at best mid-1930s (tanks exist, but semi-automatic rifles have just been developed, the main transport vehicle is still the train or the car, planes are seldom used, wireless communication does not exist, etc.) in which a catastrophic war has just ended similar to that of the Great War (which in this universe lasts for 11 years) that occurred in the early parts of the 20th century, the Royal Empire (which is culturally similar to the German Empire, but still with a few traditions dating back the Middle Ages) and the Republic of Frost have declared a ceasefire to end the war indefinitely.
+Set in a region that strongly resembles Western Europe, the setting is mid-1930s technology at best.
+Tanks exist, but semi-automatic rifles have just been developed, and the main means of transportation is still by train or car.
+Planes are seldom used, and wireless communication does not exist, resulting in a dieselpunk setting.
+After a catastrophic war similar to the Great War, which lasted 11 years in this universe and occurred in the early 20th century, the Royal Empire (culturally similar to the German Empire but with traditions dating back to the Middle Ages) and the Republic of Frost declared a ceasefire.
 The Empire is plagued by starvation, and pestilence, with former soldiers turning to thievery, banditry and other forms of crime, forming into gangs to survive the post-war period.
 Three years later, to aid the people of the Empire in the war relief effort, the Imperial Army State Section III, also known as the Pumpkin Scissors unit, is established.

 The name for the group was an idea from one of its officers, the Second Lieutenant Alice L. Malvin.
 According to her, in their war relief effort, they must "face the threat of corrupt people who protect themselves behind lies, power, and money like the rind of a pumpkin", and Section III must act like a pair of scissors cutting through those layers and delivering justice for the people.
 This is a constant message which ripples throughout the series.
 The unit is, however, berated constantly, considered a propaganda tool used by the government, and is seen as an insult to the war relief effort by many within the army, as well as the Empire's citizens.
 Randel Oland, a veteran soldier with a mysterious past, joins their ranks and steadily the Pumpkin Scissors unit begins to be taken more seriously as the plot begins to unravel.